Tin-Hoang/slm-profile-rag/README.md

-# 🤖 LLM Profile Chatbot
+# 🤖 SLM Profile RAG Chatbot

 A RAG (Retrieval Augmented Generation) chatbot that answers questions about your professional profile using your resume, project reports, and other documents.